supercontainers/containers-wg/_ideas/container-metadata.md

 ## What pre-existing work or software can support these ideas?

+Existing technologies that address parts of these ideas (incompletely):
+ - Docker provides [Object labels](https://docs.docker.com/config/labels-custom-metadata/) that are optional for images, containers, volumes, and more (such as the `LABEL` command within the Dockerfile).
+ - Singularity [definition files](https://sylabs.io/guides/3.8/user-guide/definition_files.html) provide a few relevant sections, such as `label` and `help`.
+More Singularity metadata discussion [here](https://sylabs.io/guides/3.8/user-guide/environment_and_metadata.html).

 The following works are relevant:

  - [ArchSpec](https://tgamblin.github.io/pubs/archspec-canopie-hpc-2020.pdf)
  - [A Case for Portability and Reproduibility of HPC Containers](https://www.canopie-hpc.org/wp-content/uploads/2019/12/ajy-sc19_canopie-PRCHPC.pdf)

 ## Relevant OCI Issues